Jumping the Gun

 • You need to have at least one year of FRS service to be vested in your Investment Plan benefit.

 • If you leave prior to attaining at least one year of service, any account balance in your account after you leave will be frozen for five years following the date you leave.
+If you don't return to an FRS employer within the five-year period, your benefit will be forfeited — even if you return to work for an FRS employer later in your career.

 If you're in the Pension Plan...